 This winter, the government's "Go To Travel Campaign" to revitalize the tourism industry is also a major boost for skiing.
 With the autumn foliage season approaching, famous spots are bustling with activity, and the tourism industry is showing signs of recovery.
 Let's take a look at the details of the "Go To Travel Campaign."

-● Domestic travelers will receive support equivalent to half the cost of accommodation and day trips.
+● The program provides support equivalent to half the cost of accommodation and day trips for domestic travel.

-● 70% of the subsidy will be used to discount the travel cost, and 30% will come in the form of a regional coupon that can be used at the travel destination.
+● 70% of the subsidy will be applied as a discount on travel expenses, and 30% will be provided as regional coupons that can be used at the travel destination.

-There are various accommodation packages available that include lift tickets that qualify for the Go To Travel campaign, and some of them are surprisingly good deals.
+Various accommodation packages that include lift tickets eligible for the Go To Travel campaign are on sale, and some of them are surprisingly good deals.

 Go To also helps with backcountry tours